I Need a Man (Grace Jones song): Background

 "I Need a Man" was the debut single for Grace Jones, originally recorded and released in France for the label Orfeus while Jones was still working as a fashion model.
 It is a disco and funk song.
 Its initial release passed fairly unnoticed.
 The track was later re-mixed and released in the U.S. on the minor disco label Beam Junction before Jones signed with Island Records and included it on her 1977 debut album Portfolio.
 "I Need a Man" then became a modest hit, reaching number 1 spot on the Billboard dance chart.
 It also contributed to Jones' growing popularity among gay scene.

 According to Jones, the original writer of the song, Paul Slade, was an "anonymous, hardworking session guy" who had been writing English lyrics for French singers who wanted to sing in English.
 Jones claimed to have helped write the words for "I Need a Man" but was not credited as co-writer.

 The original mix of "I Need a Man", together with its B-side, "Again and Again", remain unreleased on CD.

+Reception

+Billboard magazine felt "I Need Man" was "just as strong, if not stronger than the singer's last double-sided hit", with "much energy and drive".